Bringing Vintage Aircraft to Life since 2010

 21st October 1940

-The West Country, Liverpool and London come under further daytime attacks.
+The West Country, Liverpool and London come under daytime attack.

 Daily losses